FraPochetti/visual-llms/README.md

 4. **Use undo** - Click "← Previous" if you don't like an edit
 5. **Try different models** - Each has strengths for different tasks
 6. **Watch screen logs** - See what's happening in real-time
+7. **Switch image sources easily** - Click selected images to deselect, or use "📤 Upload Image" to choose a different file

+### UI Tips

+- **Selecting images for editing:**
+  - Click "Edit This" on any image in chat → turns green "✓ Selected"
+  - Already selected?
+Click again to deselect and choose differently
+  - Green button in top bar shows what's selected
+  - Upload button appears when no image is selected
+- **Clear visual feedback:**
+  - Green = currently selected
+  - Blue = available to select
+  - All selection buttons are clickable to toggle

 ### Performance Tips